 The Herbert Wertheim College of Engineering Alumni are making strides shaping society, creating a foundation of innovation and leadership that is making an impact on our world, and serving the Gator Good for generations to come.
 These alumni pay it forward to current engineering students through mentoring students, providing internships, funding learning opportunities, and speaking with students.

-The UF Creative Campus Initiative establishes educational settings that foster creativity in all disciplines, promotes new interdisciplinary interactions, and encourages new ways of solving problems and formulating ideas.
-These in turn, support the larger UF goal of fostering an educational institution in which creativity, innovation, collaboration, and empathy permeate academic life and impact education.
+The UF Creative Campus Initiative establishes educational settings that foster creativity in all disciplines, promote new interdisciplinary interactions, and encourage new ways of solving problems and formulating ideas.
+These, in turn, support the larger UF goal of fostering an educational institution in which creativity, innovation, collaboration, and empathy permeate academic life and impact education.